Zheng Qinwen: 2023: US Open quarterfinal, WTA 500 title, top 20

-Zheng began the season with a win over former world No. 2, Anett Kontaveit, in the first round of the Adelaide International, saving match points in the third set to triumph in a final set tiebreak.
-She lost to Victoria Azarenka in the second round.
-On her debut at the Italian Open, she defeated Alizé Cornet, Anna Bondár, and Wang Xiyu to reach the quarterfinals where she lost to 11th seed Veronika Kudermetova.
-As a result, she reached No. 19 in the WTA rankings, becoming the fifth Chinese player to break into the top 20 At the French Open, as the 19th seed, she beat Tamara Zidanšek in the first round, before losing to Yulia Putintseva in the second.
-After the French Open, Zheng split from Pere Riba and began working with Naomi Osaka's longtime coach Wim Fissette.
+At the Stuttgart Open, Zheng defeated lucky loser Alycia Parks before losing to world No. 1, Iga Świątek, in straight sets.
+At the Madrid Open, she defeated Caty McNally before losing to No. 17, Ekaterina Alexandrova, in three sets.
+At the Italian Open, Zheng defeated Alizé Cornet, qualifier Anna Bondár, and compatriot Wang Xiyu to reach her second WTA 1000 quarterfinal.
+She then lost to No. 12 Veronika Kudermetova, in three sets.
+As a result, Zheng reached No. 19 in the WTA rankings, becoming the fifth Chinese player to break into the top 20.
+At the French Open, she beat qualifier Tamara Zidanšek before losing to Yulia Putintseva.